grace-shopper-2208-team-c/graceshopper-team-c/README.md

 ### Grace HOPs E-commerce Site

 Grace HOPs is an ecommerce site developed with NodeJS, React, Express, Redux, PostgreSQL, Sequelize, and Material UI.
 This was developed as a project in Fullstack Academy's immersive software engineering bootcamp.
+The autors of the project are Tim Schwichtenberg, Diego Rivera, Dillon Castelluccio, and Harry Huang.

 ## Start Instructions
 We assume you already have node.js and postgresql installed.
 If not, please install them prior to running this repository.